develosi/factor_fitness/README.md

 #### Home Page

-The Home page shows all current outstanding tasks to be completed.
-The user can edit or delete these tasks.
+The Home page welcomes new users to the site and what it offers.

-The user can add a new task by clicking on the Add Task button which is animated.
+Users are immediately invited the shop section by clicking on the shop now button.

 ![Home Page](documentation/screenshot_home.png)